 Do you want to lose weight but aim for perfect success?
 Do you interpret everything that is not so perfect as a failure?
 Don't do this.
 Each pound lost is a success, each improvement in your eating habits is worth being proud of, even if there will always be slimmer or fitter people than you.

-However, if you interpreting the steps in the right direction as a success, it will be easier for you to stick to the clean eating habits challenges.
+However, if you interpreting the steps in the right direction as a success, it will be easier for you to stick to the challenges.

 If, however, you look at yourself as a loser while trying to reach your weight loss goal, then you are standing in your own way.
-Don’t let perfectionism be the enemy of clean eating.
+Don't let perfectionism be the enemy of your healthy habits.

 That's why I just aim for an 80% clean eating in my concept while 20% is reserved for optional diversion.